alpersonalwebsite/react/6-Lifecycle-Events.md

 ## Lifecycle events

-These are methods that allow us to execute certain functionality during the Component´s life.
+These are methods (also known as "hooks") that allow us to execute certain functionality during the Component´s life.

 Examples:

 * Before the Component is inserted into the DOM > **componentWillMount()**
-* After the Component is inserted into the DOM > **componentDidMount()** Probably the most used one.
+* After the Component is inserted into the DOM > **componentDidMount()** This is the most used one.
 Example: AJAX requests.

 * Whenever the component is going to receive NEW props > **componentWillReceiveProps()**